amosstorkey/virgintivocec/README.md

 Hard edit the CEC address for the Virgin Box (default HDMI port one on the receiver connected to the hdmi port one on the TV.
 I.e. Physical address 1100.
 See https://www.mythtv.org/wiki/HDMI-CEC for a bit more description on this.).

-Do you use kodi?
+Do you use/enable kodi on the pi?
 Probably.
 If so go in to kodi, settings, input devices, peripherals and you will now see two cec controllers.
 Disable the one corresponding to the Pulse Eight box (how?
 I used trial and error).

 Now link libcec